mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 Note that callback is executed in Kafka producer I/O thread so should not block the caller, the callback must be as lightweight as possible.
 The callback must be also properly synchronized due to [Java memory model](https://en.wikipedia.org/wiki/Java_memory_model).

-If the Kafka producer caller does not check result of the `send()` method using future or callback, it means that if Kafka producer crashed all messages from the internal Kafka producer buffer will be lost.
+If the Kafka producer caller doesn't check result of the `send()` method using future or callback, it means that if Kafka producer crashed all messages from the internal Kafka producer buffer will be lost.
 This is the first, very important element of any integration library with Kafka, we should expect callback handling to avoid data lost and achieve good performance.